DannyLT-code/Android-app/README.md

 # Android-app
- Prototype android app I worked on during one of my internships
+ Prototype android app I worked on throughout a semester